The Best Headlamps of 2023: Tested

 Many headlamps give you the option to scroll through a handful of different lighting modes to customize the output.
 A beam or spot light is a long, narrow beam of concentrated light, perfect for peering into the dark trees around camp or to the other side of a lake.
 A flood or proximity light spreads the beam over a wide (but not very deep) area, perfect for cooking dinner, changing your socks or even hiking.

 Many lights come with both a beam and proximity light, each with a preset brightness.
-If you value simple user-friendliness, go for a lamp like the Petzl Tikkina, which has one button that intuitively toggles through the lighting modes.
-If you’re techy, though, you might prefer a headlamp that lets you customize the brightness of each lighting mode to your liking, such as the Black Diamond Spot 400.
-Fair warning: The latter can be frustrating for someone who’s not willing to read the instruction manual and learn the ins and outs of their headlamp before going into the field.
+If you value simple user-friendliness, go for a lamp like the Petzl Tikkina or Black Diamond Deploy 325, both of which have one button that intuitively toggles through the lighting modes.
+If you're techy, though, you might prefer a headlamp that lets you customize the brightness of each lighting mode to your liking, such as the Black Diamond Spot 400 or Petzl Swift RL.
+Fair warning: The latter can be frustrating for someone who's not willing to read the instruction manual and learn the ins and outs of their headlamp before going into the field.

 Power Source